Thursday, 24 December 2009

 Kevin - "I really don’t think I want to golf this weekend.”

 Hobbs - "Oh goody - a trip to the vet!
-I hope the
+I hope they’ll take my temperature."

 Live From New York - For One Night Only!